 - God, yes.
 That was almost a Tear Jerker—she says she's determined to help her, and walks out of the room, while Tracy's still crying out pitifully for her.

 - While yes, Abby could have done the things you say, she would have been a complete moron to do so.
 She is in a building (or on a floor at least) where everyone believes in, and agrees with, the treatment of a prisoner.
 She's not going to get anywhere ordering the release of the prisoner.
 No one would seriously listen to her.
 Not without a written order, and an acceptance of the order by Nathan (or, more likely, Danko).
 What other option would she have?
 Free the prisoner herself?
 She would not make it farther than the exit of that room.
 And not only would they take down Tracy fast, they would have her arrested for aiding a prisoner's escape (cameras showing her loosening the restraints).
 Eventually, she may have gotten released (Tracy wouldn't, she'd have 'disappeared' by then), but it would have likely taken days.
 Whereas, she can leave, go to her office, get the documents she needs, and be back within hours to help Tracy.

 How does Tracy-Imprisoned go to the bathroom?Inquiring minds want to know.

 - Same way regular Tracy does, it comes out frozen.

-- Honestly, this troper wants to add what she did in the What an Idiot section.
-She could have WAITED 2 or 3 hours for Homeland Security to shut Nathan down and for her to escape, but no. She decided to take a chance and use the Shmuck Bait that Danko placed for her KNOWING FULLY WELL WHAT IT WAS, killing a security guard in front of Abby Collins, and wasted any chance of her getting out and stoping Nathan.
-Nice Job Breaking It, Hero.
+- Honestly, this troper wants to add what she did in the What an Idiot! section.
+She could have WAITED 2 or 3 hours for Homeland Security to shut Nathan down and for her to escape, but no. She decided to take a chance and use the Shmuck Bait that Danko placed for her KNOWING FULLY WELL WHAT IT WAS, killing a security guard in front of Abby Collins, and wasted any chance of her getting out and stopping Nathan.
+Nice Job Breaking It, Hero!.